American Psychology-Law Society

 Division 41: American Psychology-Law Society promotes the contributions of psychology to the understanding of law and legal institutions, the education of psychologists in legal matters and law personnel in psychological matters, and the application of psychology in the legal system.
 The Division holds a biennial two and one half day spring meeting which includes paper and plenary sessions.
 Members receive the bimonthly journal Law and Human Behavior and the American Psychology-Law Society Newsletter three times per year.

-Jennifer L. Skeem, PhD, Kensington, Calif.
+Jennifer L. Skeem, PhD, University of California, Berkeley

 Jeremy Blumenthal, JD/PhD